CodeFactoryWien/WF-FrontEnd-3/README.md

 Mattias - News Component
 Laszlo - HTML & CSS & Organisation

-We use Trello as a Project Organisation, and Angular as a Framework for better structure.
+We use Trello for Project Organisation, and Angular as a Framework for better structure.
 With Angular we organized the project so, that we have 3 components, so everyone can work on one component, without merging problems.

 ---